Double Vision

 “I would have seen you!
 You look just like me!”

-I know.
-I thought we must be brothers at first, but I asked my mum and she just laughed.”
+I fucking know that.
+I thought we might be brothers at first, but I asked my mum and she just laughed at me.”

-“Yeah, I asked my mum!
-She lives a few stops away.”
+“Yeah, she lives a few stops away.”
 He waved his left hand loosely towards the train line.

-Will stood back and took him in.
-He looked to be about the same age – 20-21 years old.
-He had a navy-blue jacket over a white t-shirt on too but his was a workwear zip up that was fraying up near the hood.
-His jeans were black too, under all the dirt, but his shoes were Reeboks, not Nike’s, and they were grey, not green.
-He had muddy streaks on his face where his tears had gotten mixed up in it all.
-Will felt ashamed.
-“You’ve lived there for two years?”
+Lim stood back and took him in.
+He actually looked a few years younger than he thought.
+He wore a dark blue jacket over a white t-shirt as well, but his was a workwear zip up that was fraying up near the hood.
+His jeans were black too - under all the dirt.
+But his shoes were New Balance, not Nike’s, and they were grey, not green.
+He had muddy streaks on his face where sweat and tears had gotten mixed up in it all.
+Lim felt ashamed.
+“You’ve lived there for a year?”

 I don’t even write anymore…